-Indications are that this enquiry comes from several sources.
+Indications are that this inquiry comes from several sources.
 These include:

 - People with pressing accommodation needs such as those who have sold recently or are moving for work

-- Parents of students expecting to move back into a physical university or college environment one the crisis is over
+- Parents of students expecting to move back into a physical university or college environment once the crisis is over

 - Buyers who have had little impact on their personal or economic circumstances as a result of Covid-19 and need their housing requirements met.

 - First home buyers who are ready to buy with finance in place.

 And there are others.
 With interest rates remaining at historically low levels, the likelihood of more limited available housing supply due to personal uncertainty, and a strong government employment sector in Canberra, we are seeing evidence of continued demand and opportunities for home sellers while these circumstances continue.

 Yes.
 Obviously, they’re taking into consideration the risk factors and the future capacity to pay back the loan.
 But their business is giving out home loans, so they’re still doing that.
 Good borrowers are still attractive to the banks.
 Again, this is where Canberra’s unique government-heavy workforce may benefit sellers.

 Currently, we’ve seen a few delays in the settlement because of what’s going on, generally just by a couple of days.
 We’ve also seen a lot of buyers wanting to bring forward settlements as they want to get into their new homes sooner rather than later.

 What should I be doing if I think I might need to sell in the next few months?